-Description n Financial Impact Community Impact/Risks Club Impact Risks Next Steps 1 Exclusive Use through h seasonal allocation (Club preference) The club haccess to the from April to September seasonal a the facility to r through a allocation.
+Description Financial Impact Community Impact/Risks Club Impact Risks Next Steps 1 Exclusive Use throu Exclusive Use through seasonal allocation (Club preference) The club has sole access to the facility from April to September through a seasonal allocation.
 Loss of Community booking revenue (\$15,174 in FY 2024) (this is in addition to the \$34k discount currently provided to the club p/a).
 Change to current Facility use / reduction in overall Community Amenity.
 (Function/Community room no longer available for community use during winter months.)
 Club would be fully responsible for cleaning as has sole access.
 Progress to community and stakeholder consultation.
-Officers to consider appropriate fees and The Comm Function ro not be mar Council as use facility would leav setup in pla throughout season. naged by a multi- as Club te their Need to consider cost to club for usage, in- line with Council's Fees and Charges.
+Officers to consider appropriate fees and The Community Function room would not be managed by Council as a multi- use facility as Club would leave their setup in place throughout the season.
+Need to consider cost to club for usage, in- line with Council's Fees and Charges.
 Community and Stakeholder consultation required in accordance with Community Engagement Planning Framework.
 No restriction on club always displaying memorabilia and leaving furniture set-up during season. charges for future Council approval.
 Officers to prepare a report outlining options relating to current planned upgrades to existing social space and canteen (\$740k allocated in FY 2024-25).